OpenDSA/OpenDSA/README.md

 ```
 ├── config                      <- Stores different book configurations
 │   └── MHC
-│       └── f24_comsc205.json   <- Our book configuration for F24
+│       ├── comsc205_dev.json   <- Our book configurations for F24
+|       └── comsc205_public.json
 ├── RST                         <- Stores source for textbook content
 │   └── en
 │       └── ...                 <- Directories correspond to chapter titles specified in the book configuration
-└── Makefile                    <- See the bottom for our build rule for `make comsc205`
+└── Makefile                    <- See the bottom for our build rules
 ```

 ## Modifying the Book Configuration

-We can modify the book configuration by editing the `f24_comsc205.json` file, under the `chapters` object.
+We can modify the book configuration by editing the `comsc205_dev.json` or `comsc205_public.json` files, under the `chapters` object.
 The top level key is the chapter name of our choosing, while the values within a particular chapter map to a particular module section in `RST/en`.
 For example, the following json creates a chapter called "Intro to Java II: Loops and Arrays" which contains the module located at `RST/en/IntroToSoftwareDesign/ConditionalActions.rst`: